 Law

-Law University College OxfordThe Oxford Law Degree provides an excellent foundation for students to go on to pursue professional legal qualifications, but it also engages students in moral, philosophical, political and social problems which are intellectually demanding and will develop your independent analytical skills.
-As a student, small, discussion-based tutorials complement your independent research and essay writing, allowing you to develop advanced skills of logical analysis and independent thought.
-A range of final year options allow students to deepen and stretch the knowledge acquired after the first two years.
+Law University College OxfordThe Oxford Law Degree will give you an excellent foundation to go on to pursue professional legal qualifications, but also engage you in moral, philosophical, political and social problems which are intellectually demanding and develop your analytical skills.
+As a student, small, discussion-based tutorials complement your research and essay writing, allowing you to develop advanced skills of logical analysis and independent thought.
+A range of final year options will allow you to deepen and stretch the knowledge acquired after the first two years.
 The course encourages you to examine the nature of the Law, but also to interrogate it and question how it might be different.
 Some topics are chosen for their intellectual interest rather than simply because of their relevance to current practice – for example the first year includes a module on Roman Law.

 Law is a popular subject at Univ.
-A strong sense of community and co-operation is encouraged by the Law tutors, and Univ’s newly developed library features a study area set aside for lawyers where they can discuss work together.
-The College has very strong historic links with the Law – several eminent lawyers such as John Finnis and Jonathan Mance maintain links to Univ – and the College has a flourishing Law Society, the Eldon Society, to help students make connections in the professional world beyond College.
+A strong sense of community and co-operation is encouraged by the Law tutors, and Univ’s library features a study area set aside for lawyers where you can discuss work together.
+The College has very strong historic links with the Law – several eminent lawyers such as John Finnis and Jonathan Mance maintain links to Univ – and the College has a flourishing Law Society to help students make connections in the professional world beyond College.

-As well as the BA in Jurisprudence (Law), at Univ there is also the option for students to spend a third year abroad in one of a select range of European universities.
-The Senior Status BA in Law can be studied at Univ.
+As well as the BA in Jurisprudence (Law), you can also study Law with Law studies in France, Germany, Italy, Spain or Europe (The Netherlands).
+These courses last four years, with the third year being spent in the relevant European country.
+Applicants for all of these courses except for Law with European Law will be expected to demonstrate aptitude in the corresponding language at interview, typically by studying an A-Level in that subject.
+Teaching on the Law with European Law course in The Netherlands is done in English.
+The Senior Status BA in Law can also be studied at Univ.
 This course covers the core legal subjects over two years and is open to students who already have a first degree in another subject.

 Resources